bengtmartensson/IrScrutinizer/BUILD.md

 # Building from sources

 "IrScrutinizer" is one subproject (corresponding to a Java _package_) within [harctoolbox.org](http://harctoolbox.org).
     It depends on several other subprojects within harctoolbox.
-The project `harctoolboxbundle` consists of this subproject.
+The repository `IrScrutinizer` consists of this subproject.

-The released versions are found on the [download page](https://github.com/bengtmartensson/harctoolboxbundle/releases).
+The released versions are found on the [download page](https://github.com/bengtmartensson/IrScrutinizer/releases).
-    The development sources are maintained on [my GitHub repository](https://github.com/bengtmartensson/harctoolboxbundle).
+    The development sources are maintained on [my GitHub repository](https://github.com/bengtmartensson/IrScrutinizer).
     Forking and pull requests are welcome!

 I go to great lengths ensuring that the program runs equally well on all supported platforms.